GospelSounders/sabbathschool/02.1888-1890/01.1888/01.quarter1/03.lesson2/docs.md

 8. What is the meaning of "sanctify"?
 Ans. - "To set apart for a holy or religious use." - *Webster*.
 9. What is the name of the seventh day?
 Ex.
 20:10.
 10. For whom was the Sabbath made?
 Mark 2:27.
 11. What is necessarily implied in the statement that after God had rested upon the seventh day he sanctified or set it apart?
-Ans.- That he told man what he had done,and commanded him to keep it holy.
+Ans.- That he told man what he had done, and commanded him to keep it holy.
 12. Give two instances of the use of the word "sanctify," which confirm this.
 Ex.
 19:12, 23; Josh.
 20:7, margin.
 13. What is the great object of the Sabbath?
 Eze 20:12.
 14. How does the Sabbath serve as a "sign" to make us know the true God?
 Ex.
 31:15, 17.